nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Description:**

-When the user keys in the input `edit 1 n/Jacob`, execute method of LogicManager is called with the input as the parameter.
+* When the user keys in the input `edit 1 n/Jacob`, execute method of LogicManager is called with the input as the parameter.
-In the method, LogicManager calls the parseCommand method of DeliveryListParser to parse the user input.
+* In the method, LogicManager calls the parseCommand method of DeliveryListParser to parse the user input.
-The DeliveryListParser parses the input and identifies it as a EditCommand and instantiates a EditCommandParser object.
+* The DeliveryListParser parses the input and identifies it as a EditCommand and instantiates a EditCommandParser object.
-DeliveryListParser then invokes the parse method of the EditCommandParser object to further parse the arguments provided.
+* DeliveryListParser then calls the parse method of the EditCommandParser object to further parse the arguments provided.
-In the parse method, the EditCommandParser ensures that the input is of the correct format and identifies the index of the item to be edited.
+* In the parse method, the EditCommandParser ensures that the input is of the correct format and identifies the index of the item to be edited.
-If both the index and attributes specified by the user is valid, a new EditCommand instance will be created and returned to LogicManager via DeliveryListParser.
+* If both the index and attributes specified by the user is valid, a new EditCommand instance will be created and returned to LogicManager via DeliveryListParser.
-The LogicManager will then invoke the overridden execute method of the EditCommand object with Model as the argument.
+* The LogicManager will then call the overridden execute method of the EditCommand object with Model as the argument.
-EditCommand calls the getFilteredCustomerList method of Model to get the customer list.
-It also calls the createEditedCustomer method to create an edited customer
+* EditCommand calls the getFilteredCustomerList method of Model to get the customer list.
+It also calls the createEditedCustomer method to create an edited customer.
-Using the index attribute of the EditCommand object, the customer to be edited from the customer list is retrieved and set to the edited customer.
+* Using the index attribute of the EditCommand object, the customer to be edited from the customer list is retrieved and set to the edited customer.
-Then, EditCommand will create a CommandResult object and return it to LogicManager.
+* Then, EditCommand will create a CommandResult object and return it to LogicManager.
-This CommandResult will be returned at the end by LogicManager.
+* This CommandResult will be returned at the end by LogicManager.

 The following Activity Diagram summarizes what happens when a user executes the `edit` command: